Comparison of cross-platform instant messaging clients: Media

+Backup and restore messages

+Official status to guarantee support for backing up and restoring messages.

 Miscellaneous

 Messaging services can operate around different models, based on security and accessibility considerations.

 A mobile-focused, phone number-based model operates on the concept of primary and secondary devices.
 Examples of such messaging services include: WhatsApp, Viber, Line, WeChat, Signal, etc. The primary device is a mobile phone and is required to login and send/receive messages.
 Only one mobile phone is allowed to be the primary device, as attempting to login to the messaging app on another mobile phone would trigger the previous phone to be logged out.
 The secondary device is a computer running a desktop operating system, which serves as a companion for the primary device.
 Desktop messaging clients on secondary devices do not function independently, as they are reliant on the mobile phone maintaining an active network connection for login authentication and syncing messages.

 A multi-device, device-agnostic model is designed for accessibility on multiple devices, regardless of desktop or mobile.
 Examples of such messaging services include: Skype, Facebook Messenger, Google Hangouts (subsequently Google Chat), Telegram, ICQ, Element, Slack, Discord, etc. Users have more options as usernames or email addresses can be used as user identifiers, besides phone numbers.
 Unlike the phone-based model, user accounts on a multi-device model are not tied to a single device, and logins are allowed on multiple devices.
 Messaging services with a multi-device model are able to eliminate feature disparity and provide identical functionality on both mobile and desktop clients.
 Desktop clients can function independently, without relying on the mobile phone to login and sync messages.